When the Going Gets Tough – A Tale From PEPY Tours

 March 9, 2011

 Terrified pretty much describes it.
-Before the flight, I sat at Gate 32 in Rick Husband Amarillo Airport clenching my box and trying to remember how to breathe.
+Before the flight, I sat at Gate 32 in Rick Husband Amarillo Airport clutching my suitcase and trying to remember how to breathe.
 I’ve never done anything.
 I’ve never gone anywhere.
 I’ve never left home.
 I was that kid growing up who would leave slumber parties at 8 pm as to avoid spending too much time away from home.
 And now here I was, about to climb aboard a metal bird that would propel me through space and time to the unknown.

 My support system in this venture was insane.
 A group of college kids from West Texas A & M piled into this metal bird alongside me, passing along reassurances on the way.
 My neighbors in row 6, Jordan and Josh, smiled and pretended to be super heroes flying off into the great unknown during takeoff.
 My seatmate, Tanner (God bless him), spent the hour of flight distracting me with idle chitchat.
 As I reflect back I see now that in this hour he talked more than I ever heard him speak the entire trip.
 When the metal bird finally rested at DFW, the same group of college kids who had passed me reassurances cheered my victory over surviving my first flight.
 Those final cheers assured me that things were gonna be alright.
 The cheers were my beginning to opening up to this group, my kruesa.